From Revolution to Power in Brazil

 The book concludes with the rise of ex-militants to positions of power in a capitalist democracy—and how they confronted both old and new challenges posed by Brazilian society.
 Ultimately, Serbin explores the profound human questions of how to oppose dictatorship, revive politics in the wake of brutal repression, nurture democracy as a value, and command a capitalist system.
 This book will be of keen interest to business people, journalists, policy analysts, and readers with a general interest in Latin America and international affairs.

-“This is a thorough, balanced, and beautifully written account of the trajectory of the Brazilian left over the past fifty years.
+“This is a thorough, balanced, and beautifully written account of the progression of the Brazilian left over the past fifty years.
 This book presents a compelling account, unique in its virtues.
 The scholarship is outstanding.
-Kenneth Serbin calls on a vast compendium of secondary sources, previously untapped primary sources, and his own extensive oral histories of key figures in this process.” ~Bryan McCann, Georgetown University
+Kenneth Serbin calls on a vast compendium of secondary sources, previously untapped primary sources, and his own extensive oral histories of key figures in this process.” —Bryan McCann, Georgetown University